Ghostwriters in German film and television: A cultural analysis

 The role of the ghostwriter as a representative of Germany

 It is also questionable how far we should entrust the cultural representation of German content to an unknown ghostwriter behind the scenes.
 After all, films from Germany are now available worldwide via the internet.
-Even local restrictions can easily be bypassed using a VPN
+Even local restrictions can using a VPN easily be bypassed

-watching content from German television and films from German productions
+content from German television and films from German productions watching

 It is therefore all the more important to maintain control over the messages conveyed in the content.
 Especially in times like these, when Germany plays a pioneering role worldwide in many areas, such as transgender rights, veganism, climate protection, and many others.
 But how can we ensure that our values are upheld even when using a ghostwriting service?